godotengine/godot-vscode-plugin/README.md

 - Make sure to open the project in the Godot editor first.
 If you opened the editor after opening VS Code, you can click the **Retry** button in the bottom-right corner in VS Code.
-- Make sure the LSP Server port is the same in Godot's Editor Settings and in VSCode.
+- Reset the LSP Server port to the default values in both Godot's Editor Settings and in VSCode.

 ### Why isn't IntelliSense displaying script members?